nadiamariduena/react-resp-hamburger-styledcomponents/README.md

                         // correspond to the animation steps ONLY

-        1) REPLACE THE :
+        //      1) REPLACE THE :

             import React from "react";

-        for:
+       //   for:

         import React, { useState } from "react";

+       /*

        Using the  { useState } will allow us to create the animation by setting up the state and the setState , the state is the default state of the element we want to handle in this case the burger lines, and the setState is the changed state of this element "changed when clicked" as it will change the default initial state.

+        */

-        2_) declare it, here you chose how it will be called, since we have to open it to see the content i will call it "open":
+      //  2_) declare it, here you chose how it will be called,
+       //     since we have to open it to see the content i will call it "open":

               const [open, setOpen] = useState(false);
+  /*
         - If you notice the initial/default is : open
         - and the change state of the default will be: setOpen
         - useState is the hook state(which is : FALSE)
+*/

-        3)_ Add the hook "usestate" to the element you want to change "the lines parent box" :
+     //   3)_ Add the hook "usestate" to the element you want to change
+     //   "the lines parent box" :

     <StyledBurger open={open} onClick={() => setOpen(!open)}>

-        what this does: get the false or default value of the open and transform it to  TRUE, and if open is true or opened transform it to FALSE/close